dagster-io/dagster/examples/experimental/dagster-airlift/README.md

 - **OSS:** Stable as of 2.00
 - **MWAA**
   - Note: only available in Airflow 2.4.3 or later on MWAA.
-  - Doesn’t appear to be a well-defined reason other than pure conservatism according to [ChatGPT](https://chatgpt.com/c/220cd63e-2111-4b32-bd83-87d95e2390d7).
 - **Cloud Composer:** No limitations as far as we know.
 - **Astronomer:** No limitations as far as we know.